asw221/dlm/vignette/README.md

 restaurants.
 There also appears to be a strong effect of BMI increasing with age that tapers off for older age groups.

-Before we finish with this example, let's summarize the fitted DL functions and check how they stack up against true ones (there were in fact different response functions for men and women in this simulation).
+Not losing sight of our primary goal, before we finish with this example, let's summarize the fitted DL functions and check how they stack up against true ones (there were in fact different response functions for men and women in this simulation).
 `dlmBE` provides a few convenient utilities to extract and visualize estimated